agkaminski/ZAK181/pld/vga/README.md

 ## vga.v

-Implementation
+Implementation (Verilog).

+## vga.dig

+Test bench of sorts - uses [Digital](https://github.com/hneemann/Digital), which has a huge advantage over plain Verilog/VHDL based test bench - it can process generated VGA data and present it visually.
+It makes it a perfect tool for this kind of verification.

 ## vga.ucf

-Pinout constraints (ISE 14.7)
+Pinout constraints (ISE 14.7).

 ## vga.jed

-Bitstream ready to upload
+Bitstream ready to upload to the CPLD.